-- 2.18 The Department of Health should issue a national 'data change notice' to include Gypsies, Roma and Travellers alongside the 16+1 other ethnic categories which are monitored by the NHS.
-This would bring the NHS in line with Gypsy and Traveller inclusion in the 2011 census. - 2.19 'Gypsy or Traveller' should be included as an ethnic category in national health surveys, such as the ONS General Lifestyle Survey. - 2.20 Services should be designed and commissioned in collaboration with communities, through inclusion in Health and Wellbeing Boards and consultation for Joint Strategic Needs Assessments. - 2.21 Targeted preventative care.
+- 2.18 The Department of Health should issue a national "data change notice" to include Gypsies, Roma and Travellers alongside the 16+1 other ethnic categories that are monitored by the NHS.
+This would bring the NHS in line with the inclusion of "Gypsy and Traveller" as an ethnic category in the 2011 Census. - 2.19 "Gypsy or Traveller" should be included as an ethnic category in national health surveys, such as the ONS General Lifestyle Survey.
+94 - 2.20 Services should be designed and commissioned in collaboration with communities, through inclusion in Health and Wellbeing Boards and consultation for JSNAs. - 2.21 Targeted preventative care.
 There is often a poor take-up of preventative healthcare by Gypsies and Travellers, particularly among men, with conditions usually well advanced before any type of healthcare is sought.
-Targeted services are needed to increase male engagement in preventative healthcare.
-Consider: fast tracking of Gypsies and Travellers to preventative services in recognition of high level of unmet need and health inequalities, peer/community health promotion workers.
+Targeted services are needed to increase male engagement in preventative healthcare and to fast-track Gypsies and Travellers to preventative services supported by peer/community health promotion workers. - 2.22 Commissioning of dedicated or specialist health workers.
+Research suggests that community members would welcome advice and care provided by trained/qualified community members, with trust in the individual being important for engagement.95

-- 2.22 Commissioning dedicated or specialist health workers.
-Research suggests that community members would welcome advice and care provided by trained/qualified community members, with trust in the individual being important for engagement.
-Culturally appropriate educational materials and use of trusted community members as health advocates, including oral health (in line with work carried out with other BME communities) are anticipated to reduce negative health impacts of membership of Gypsy, Roma and Traveller communities.
-Support for initiatives that help Gypsies and Travellers to become health advocates, service providers and trainers within their own communities e.g. ITMB's Level 2 NOCN Health and Community Engagement Course, LeedsGATE training.
-Friends, Families and Travellers has become a training centre for the RSPH level 2 training in Health Awareness. - 2.23 Improve the cultural competence of health service staff, e.g. by providing Gypsy and Traveller community led training, including understanding the importance of kin-group responsibilities (e.g. family demands made by even quite distant relatives may be regarded as higher priority than professional expectations) and the impact this may have on care, attending appointments etc.
+Culturally appropriate educational materials and the use of trusted community members as health advocates, including oral health (in line with work carried out with other Black and Minority Ethnic communities) are anticipated to reduce the negative health impacts of membership of Gypsy, Roma and Traveller communities.
+There should be support for initiatives that help Gypsies and Travellers to become health advocates, service providers and trainers within their own communities, for example the Irish Traveller Movement in Britain (IMTB) Level 2 NOCN Health and Community Engagement Course, 96 and Leeds GATE training.
+Friends, Families and Travellers has become a training centre for the Royal Society of Public Health (RSPH) Level 2 training in Health Awareness.

+2.23 Improve the cultural competence of health service staff, for example by providing Gypsy and Traveller community-led training, including understanding the importance of kin-group responsibilities (e.g. family demands made by even quite distant relatives may be regarded as higher priority than professional expectations) and the impact this may have on care, attending appointments, etc.